jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 <b> Insert scatter plot then justify reasoning for deleting points </b>

-Figure 1: A graph of absorbance against red dye concentration.
+Figure 1: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 200 mg/L.

+The graph above does not show a linear

 ```python
   from aguaclara.core.units import unit_registry as u